nu-tech-ethics/summer2024/pages/_assignments/identity07.md

 	- How might these attributes have their own biases?
 	- How might race and/or gender be encoded in something like CVs/resumes?
 	- What are ways bias ~~can be~~ is encoded in large datasets?
+1. Reflect:
-1. Reflect: How does Benjamin's quote above relate to the learnings of this game?
+	- How does Benjamin's quote above relate to the learnings of this game?
+	- Does a racist technology require racists?
+Why or why not?
+	- Will increasing the number of BIPOC (Black, Indigenous, people of color) engineers and computer scientists solve the problem of racist technology?
+Why or why not?